tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 This would help the App manage the number of candidate states, although it is not a total solution, as Byzantine could still send different proposals for different rounds (well, it can get caught and slashed)

-* Property 1 [`PrepareProposal`, header-changes] **TODO** Which parts of the header can the App touch?
+* Property 1 [`PrepareProposal`, header-changes] When the blockchain is in "same-block execution" mode,
+  $p$'s Application can only change AppHash, ConsensusParams, and/or ValidatorUpdates in the block header.

+* Property 2 [`PrepareProposal`, no-header-changes] When the blockchain is in "next-block execution" mode, $p$'s Application cannot make any changes to the block header.

-* Property 2 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes $p$ and $q$, if $q$'s Tendermint calls `RequestProcessProposal` on $v'_p$,
+* Property 3 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes $p$ and $q$, if $q$'s Tendermint calls `RequestProcessProposal` on $v'_p$,
   $q$'s Application returns Accept in `ResponseProcessProposal`.

-Property 2 makes sure that blocks proposed by correct processes will always pass the receiving validator's `ProcessProposal` check.
+Property 3 makes sure that blocks proposed by correct processes will always pass the receiving validator's `ProcessProposal` check.
-On the other hand, a violation of Property 2 (e.g., a bug in `PrepareProposal`, or in `ProcessProposal`, or in both) may force some
+On the other hand, a violation of Property 3 (e.g., a bug in `PrepareProposal`, or in `ProcessProposal`, or in both) may force some
 (or even all) correct processes to prevote `nil`.
 This has serious consequences on Tendermint's liveness and, therefore, we introduce a new mechanism here: in addition to voting `nil` or _id(v)_, a process can also vote $\bot$, which represents and empty block.